shinsenter/php/README.md

 ## Stable Image Tags

+The release versions on this GitHub repository don't guarantee that Docker images built from the same source code will always be identical.

 We build new Docker images daily to ensure they stay up-to-date with the latest upstream updates for PHP, base OS, Composer, etc.
 The images in this repo are regularly updated under the same tag names.